 Once the fire is established and the chimney is hot (after about 3-5 minutes) closed door and regulate the air into operating position.
-We recommend, all of the first fuel is burned with the combustion air fully open in the operating position.
+We recommend, all of the first fuel is burned with the combustion air/start up air fully open in the operating position.
 This ensures the stove and chimney are thoroughly heated.